GhtGhoster/mq-wbg-template/README.md

 ## Instructions and dependencies:

+All scripts listed below are compatible with default Windows installation of PowerShell (v6+ not required) as well as bash for Linux (scripts are polyglot)

 Once you created a repository through this template, run the [`rename.ps1`](rename.ps1) script for cargo and the [`build.ps1`](build.ps1) script to work.

 If you've never done anything around rust with wasm, it's recommended to run the [`setup.ps1`](setup.ps1) script.